Back to homepage

 Probably as soon as I get my hands on a flash programmer, I'll flash the LSI bios version mentioned in the thread

 In order to do that I have booted it in a Pentium-II MMX board I have lying around, since the card would not boot in my 486.
-The Pentium board has way more integrated peripherals (USB, IDE) on the PCI bus, so it the image might be a bit blurry.
+The Pentium board has way more integrated peripherals (USB, IDE) on the PCI bus, so the results might be a bit blurry as it's hard to say what's integrated and what is not

 PCI.EXE has found the following (part of the output related to the mobo chipset ommited):